gvwilson/sensibleadventures/maddy-roo/maddy-roo-outline.md

     -   Goats flee
     -   Bravo shouts, "We'll get help!"

-## Chapter 7: ...And Into the Mire
+## Episode 7: ...And Into the Mire

 -   Dockety is sad and angry about the demise of the sawbot and the boatbot
     -   "It did not have a choice.
 Bots do not have choices when governors are put on them."